Table Of Contents:

-Once you have imported a dataset, with a point (location) column, you can use the visualization tool to create point, heat, and region maps.
+Once you have imported a dataset with a point (location) or multi-point column, you can use the visualization tool to create point, heat, and region maps.

 Accessing the Visualization Tool